Apr 11, 2023

 U.S.-China Relations: What’s to Come?

-Join the World Affairs Council of Philadelphia for a lecture by Buntzie Ellis Churchill, President Emerita of the Council, about the difficult relationship between the United States and China.
+The World Affairs Council of Philadelphia hosted a lecture by Buntzie Ellis Churchill, President Emerita of the Council, about the difficult relationship between the United States and China.

 About the Event

 China is now the United States’ greatest economic competitor.
 Currently, these two countries are at loggerheads over issues ranging from trade and technology to national security and Taiwan.
 President Xi Jinping has vowed to make China a modern socialist power by 2035 and to ensure that the country leads in “national strength and international influence” by 2049.
 But is this possible, and how is China currently faring on these goals?

 With its investments in the military, China appears to be bracing for confrontation, while there are concerns about American preparedness.
 The US military is no longer the unchallenged leader.
 Is the United States still a superpower?